STRATEGY IMPLEMENTATION, CHANGE AND CULTURE

 Quick Witted – to comprehend the issues that may arise from a variety of disciplines even if they are not masters in the disciplines being used during the change process.

 Ways in Which Manager Contribute to Failure of Strategies/ Strategic Plans

 - Over-estimation of the human resource competencies which leads to failure to develop employees.

 - Failure to obtain commitment from employees and lower levels of management.

-- Under- estimation of time required failing to undertake critical path analysis.
+- Under- estimation of time required by failing to undertake critical path analysis.

 - Failure to follow through with plans after the initial planning.